captainbrosset/patrickbrosset.com/content/articles/2023-01-17-web-storage.md

 #### Safari

-Safari seems to evict data from origins that haven't been used in the last seven days
+Safari seems to evict data from origins that haven't been used in the last seven days.

 #### Chromium